keziasetokusumo/p3_project/README.md

 The scope of this project includes data inspection, preprocessing, iterative modeling, final modeling, and overall evaluation.

 ## The Data
-The dataset contains information on the telecom company's customers.
-Below are the descriptions of the columns representing information about each consumer:
+The data folder in the repository contains a file titled `SyriaTel_Data.csv`, which is a dataset containing information on the telecom company's customers.
+Below are the descriptions of each column:

 * `state`: user's state
 * `account length`: number of days the user's account has been active for